Gigaspaces/xap-docs/site/content/xap121sec/gigaspaces-spring-based-security-bridge.markdown

 # Logging

-Any configurations that are applied can be seen by setting the logging level to CONFIG (see gs_logging.properties):
+Any configurations that are applied can be seen by setting the logging level to CONFIG (see xap_logging.properties):

 ```java